Healthy Holiday Habits

 Increase fibre and cut the sugar

-- Cut out one quarter to one third of the sugar in cookies, cakes and quick breads.
+- Cut out one-quarter to one-third of the sugar in cookies, cakes and quick breads.
 It can often be removed without being replaced by something else.

 - Add flavour by using: